ejgenc/Data-Analysis_Istanbul-Health-Tourism/README.md

 #### 2.)
 Recreate the environment that the analysis was conducted in ####

-The project files that i present offer two ways to do this to account for the two most popular package managers for Python, conda and pip.
-Let's start with my preferred method first:
+I decided to use [**Conda package manager**](https://docs.conda.io/en/latest/) as a package and environment manager for this project. **This was the preferred method of environment replication for this project because the conda package manager is more likely to download the main dependencies and their co-dependencies is a way that fits your specific operation system.**

-##### a.)
-Using the environment.yml file with conda package manager #####
+##### Using the environment.yml file with Conda package manager #####

-You can use this option if you have the conda package manager installed in your computer.
-The preferred method is to cd to the directory of the project and then run the following command in the Anaconda prompt (or any terminal where you can run conda from):
+First, CD to the root of the project directory that you have downloaded.
+Then run the following command in the Anaconda prompt (or any terminal where you can run conda package manager from from):

 `conda env create -f environment.yml`